Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - JSON.objectify()

 Q4.
-Wich data type is NOT part of JSON standard?
+Which data type is NOT part of JSON standard?
 - string
 - number
 - date <<<<----Correct